Horbenkodev/hugo-blog/content/posts/security-of-ai-agents-practical-tips-for-business/index.md

 ### Tooling Layer

 To perform their tasks, agents often act through APIs, plugins, or scripts.
-That’s why the importance of protecting these integrations shouldn’t be underestimated.
+That's why the importance of protecting these integrations shouldn't be underestimated.

 * **Strong schemas and parameter validation**.
 You need to make sure that inputs and outputs conform to strict formats.
 * **Dry-run modes and approvals**.
 It is vital to test tool actions before execution.
 For high-risk operations, we strongly recommend you introduce just-in-time approvals.